YofarDev/audyobook/README.md

 ## How does it work?

 The current position for the current audio file playing is saved on server (on firestore) automatically every 30s, so it can be sync between mobile & desktop apps.
-The id of the audio file is the path of the file from the "Audiobooks" folder, so it needs to be the same on all devices.
+The id of the audio file is its path from the "Audiobooks" folder, so it needs to be the same on all devices.

 The code source for the desktop app (Linux/Windows) is very similar to this one except for some packages.